Code-Institute-Submissions/world-cup-quiz-2/README.md

 The 'Hall of Fame' feature was not implemented at the time of deployment due to time constraints, this would have allowed the user to save their high scored.

+# Typography

+The font used is the official font of the Qatar World Cup

+# Color Scheme

+The color used is the official color of the Qatar World Cup (#7F1431)

 # Testing